Barbara Schett: 1999–2005

-1999 – Schett's first top-10 finish, winning $725,865 (career-best) and scoring 47 Tour singles wins (equal fourth on Tour for season).
+1999 – Schett's first top-10 finish, winning $725,865 (career-best) and scoring 47 tour singles wins (equal fourth on tour for season).
 Defeated world No. 9 Conchita Martínez and No. 4 Arantxa Sánchez Vicario en route to Sydney semifinal (lost to No. 2 Hingis 6–7 third set).
 Reached her first Tier I final at Moscow, and Grand Slam quarterfinal at the US Open.
-Broke into the top 10 at a career-high No. 7 following US Open (13 September) and reached the semifinals at Auckland and Hamburg.
-Also qualified for the WTA Tour Championships and Grand Slam Cup.
+Broke into the top 10 at a career-high No. 7 following the US Open (13 September) and reached the semifinals at Auckland and Hamburg.
+Also qualified for the WTA Championships and Grand Slam Cup.

 2000 – Won her third career singles title at Klagenfurt.
 Recorded victories over No. 5 seed Amanda Coetzer and No. 3 Nathalie Tauziat en route to Zurich semifinal.
 Reached six more quarterfinals, but also struggled with nagging injuries.
-She withdrew from Paris & Hanover in February with a stomach muscle injury, retired at Hamburg & withdrew from Strasbourg in May with a sinus infection and retired at Linz with an infected right toe.
+She withdrew from Paris & Hanover in February with a stomach muscle injury, retired at Hamburg & withdrew from Strasbourg in May with a sinusitis infection and retired at Linz with an infected right toe.

 2001 – Semifinalist at Doha (l. to Hingis) and quarterfinalist at Vienna and Moscow.
 First victory over a world No. 2 in six meetings, against Venus Williams at the French Open.
 Won the Sydney doubles title (with Kournikova), reaching a career-high No. 8 doubles ranking afterwards (15 January) then went on to the Australian Open as mixed doubles runner-up (with Eagle).

 2002 – Seventh consecutive top-50 finish, reaching five quarterfinals, including the Canadian Open (with world No. 15 Rubin and No. 7 Clijsters, marking fourth time in her career she defeated two top-20 players in one tournament).
 Also won the Hamburg doubles (with Hingis).
-Otherwise, she obtained an invite from Hong Kong Tennis Patrons' Association to play The Hong Kong Ladies Challenge.
+Otherwise, she obtained an invite from Hong Kong Tennis Patrons' Association to play the Hong Kong Ladies Challenge.